artghieri/Student-Guide-Makefile/README.md

 This is just a simple example of using a Makefile.
 Take your time to fully understand it before proceeding to future topics.

-> *Note: cc It's a command that invokes the C compiler.*
+> *Note: gcc It's a command that invokes the C compiler.*
-> *Note: -c This flag tells the compiler to compile the source code into an object file without linking it to create an executable.*
+> *Note: -c flag tells the compiler to compile the source code into an object file without linking it to create an executable.*

 ### Make Clean